AndyWeasley2004/POP909-CL-Dataset/README.md

 # POP909-CL Dataset

 POP909-CL is a chord-labelled extension of the original [POP909](https://github.com/music-x-lab/POP909-Dataset) corpus, intended to support chord recognition, automatic accompaniment, and music theory research.
 The repository combines expert-reviewed chord annotations with cleaned, metadata-corrected MIDI files while preserving backwards compatibility with the POP909 timing grid.
+It is part of the release of the paper "BACHI: Boundary-Aware Symbolic Chord Recognition Through Masked Iterative Decoding on Pop and Classical Music".
+You can refer to details about this project [here](https://github.com/AndyWeasley2004/BACHI)

 ## Dataset Structure